This manual covers the installation and operation of Gradle Enterprise into an existing Kubernetes cluster.

 | Only user data is captured in each backup.
 Admin console settings, including SSL certificates, passwords, etc are not included in backup archives.
 We suggest keeping a copy of the

 Backup settings can be configured in the Backup section of the installer.
-The retention policies and email notifications which apply to both automatic and manual backups.
+The retention policies apply to both automatic and manual backups.
 You can additionally configure Gradle Enterprise to automatically perform backups on a regular schedule, either daily, weekly or via a custom schedule defined as a cron expression.

 In addition to configuring automatic scheduled backups, you may trigger a manual backup at any time by running the following command from the installation system.